 The Neighbors: Income

-The neighbors in the Gaithers neighborhood in Elizabethtown are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Gaithers neighborhood in Elizabethtown are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower